0xd0ni/sirs-submission/REPORT.md

   - We have added two new operations specifically for handling consultation records.
     - `sign (input-file) (output-file) (physician-private-key)`
     - `verify-sign (input-file) (physician-public-key)`
-  - Our consultation record document as also updated as shown bellow:
+  - Our consultation record document was also updated as shown bellow:
   ```json
   {
   "date": "",